 Composite fillings have several advantages over amalgam fillings:

 - When preparing a tooth for a filling, amalgam fillings require the dentist to remove all undermined tooth structure.
 Since composite bonds to the tooth, only the decay needs to be removed because any remaining weakened tooth structure will be bonded and strengthened.
-The result is much less tooth structure needs to be removed.
+With some types of cavities, the result is much less tooth structure needs to be removed.

 - Composite insulates your teeth so they are less sensitive to heat and cold.